tugbaot/simple-iptv/README.md

 - mpv.exe (just add in config.txt where it's installed)

 ### Basic features
+- Search: search box to filter & search for channels
 - Open M3U: to open a m3u file
 - Load URL: to load an online m3u from an IPTV provider
 - Rename: to rename a highlighted channel